Type Tailoring without Macros

 lazy_inst.foo()

 Mypy fails to recognize that foo() is a method of our lazily instantiated object.
-By running reveal_type(lazy_inst.foo()), we see Mypy resorts to Any instead of capturing None as the return type effectively losing all type safety for operations on our lazy object.
+By running Mypy’s special function to display the inferred static type of an expression, reveal_type(lazy_inst.foo()), we see Mypy resorts to Any (the dynamic type) instead of capturing None as the return type.

 1